bibicortesb/MechaCar_Statistical_Analysis-/README.md

 ## T-Tests on Suspension Coils

-1. In your MechaCarChallenge.RScript, write an RScript using the t.test() function to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.
+A t-test was performed to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch..

-A t-test was performed to determine if the PSI across all manufacturing lots is statistically different.
 Ho: PSI mean is equal to 1,500 psi.

 Ha: PSI mean is different to 1,500 psi.

 <img width="517" alt="Screen Shot 2023-01-23 at 21 48 10" src="https://user-images.githubusercontent.com/114015620/214208462-71951a0a-9350-47f5-a058-13bee0db179c.png">